RPTAC 2002 Annual Report

 Attached is the complete report the assessor's presented at our meeting on September 16, 2002.

-The team consists of four county directors: Tom Bloodgood, Paul Burckard, Bernard Miller and Bob Diener; five assessors: David Briggs, Val Martins, Walter Smead, Roger Tibbetts and Edye McCarthy; and three ORPS staff: Tim Maher, Jim O'Keeffe and Patricia Holland.
-ORPS will continue the practice of bringing the appropriate additional staff depending upon the specific issue.
+The team consists of four county directors: Tom Bloodgood, Paul Burckard, Bernard Miller and Bob Diener; five assessors: David Briggs, Val Martins, Walter Smead, Roger Tibbetts and Edye McCarthy; and three ORPTS staff: Tim Maher, Jim O'Keeffe and Patricia Holland.
+ORPTS will continue the practice of bringing the appropriate additional staff depending upon the specific issue.

 During the year, Barbara Bounds and Rick Dean, both long time members left the team.
 Both Rick and Barbara made major contributions to the team and the improvements in the equalization program would not have been possible without their hard work and dedication.
 The team thanks Barbara and Rick for their contributions.